sparkflows/sparkflows-docs/docs/aws/user-guide/copy-to-s3.rst

 In order to be able to access S3 files from the EMR cluster, attach the AmazonS3FullAccess Policy to the EMRDefaultRole.

-Now, the EMR cluster would have access to the S3 buckets.
+Now, the EMR cluster would have access to the S3 bucket.

-REFERENCE : Create Access Key & Secret Key
+Reference : Create Access Key & Secret Key
 --------------

-1. You need to create a user with programmatic access.
-Please follow the steps provided here: (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
+#.
+Firstly, you need to create a user with programmatic access.
+To create the user follow steps given in the `AWS User-Guide. <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html>`_

-2. Next, you need to create an IAM policy that defines the access limit of the user in your AWS account.
-It's important to grant only restricted access to the user within your account.
-Refer the document available at the below link for further information on how to create IAM Policies: (https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html).
+#.
+Secondly, you need to create an IAM policy that defines the access limit of the user in your AWS account.

+   It is recommended to grant restricted access to the user within your account.
+To create IAM policy follow the steps given in the `AWS User-Guide. <https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html>`_

-3. Lastly, you need to create an access key and secret key for this user by following steps given at the link: (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
+#.
+Lastly, you need to create an access key and secret key for this user.
+To create the keys follow the steps given in the `AWS User-Guide. <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey>`_

-.. note:: It's important to regularly rotate your access and secret keys.
-Refer the document available at the link given below for more information: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#rotating_access_keys_console
+.. note:: It is always recommended to rotate your access and secret keys regularly.
+For more details on rotation refer the `AWS documentation. <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#rotating_access_keys_console>`_